MicrosoftDocs/power-automate-docs/articles/minit/settings.md

 ---
 title: Settings overview
-description: Learn how to set the general options and default configuration of minit, define the working hours calendar templates, and update the application or license in minit.
+description: Learn how to set the general options and default configuration, define the working hours calendar templates, and update the application or license in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm